Best folding electric bikes: A compact option for city riders

 Reasons to avoid

 One of the best things about the Mirider One is that it is a bit more versatile and customisable than other brands, offering a longer telescopic seat post for riders ranging in height from 5ft all the way up to 6 ft 4.
 Particularly for women, who often struggle to find the right size bike in folding bikes with limited frame size options, this is a serious win.
-Combined with a lightish-weight frame (unusually made from an aircraft magnesium alloy) at only 17.5kg and with a quick folding solution, the Mirirder one is one of the most practical on our list.
+Combined with a lightish-weight frame (unusually made from an aircraft magnesium alloy) at only 17.5kg and with a quick folding solution, the Mirider one is one of the most practical on our list.
 It’s pretty affordable too, coming in at just over £1,500.

 As a single speed, you’ll have to rely a bit on the power boost to get up the hills, and the huge front chainring means that you’re unlikely to be breaking any records in acceleration.
-However, both of these are acknowledged by Mirider, who point to the powerful 250Wh battery and solid 45 miles of range on a Samsung motor making up for the lack of oomph on the flat.
-The battery is lockable and removable which makes charging a bit more straightforward.
+However, both of these are acknowledged by Mirider, who point to the powerful 250Wh battery and solid 45 miles of range on a Samsung motor, making up for the lack of oomph on the flat.
+The battery is lockable and removable, which makes charging a bit more straightforward.

 9. Eovolt Afternoon 20" Origins